Skip to main content

 The only pre-requisites to run this are to do pip install atheris and to have a function at the target location, in this case evaluate_expression in target/evaluate.py.

-My testing used some LLM-generated code as the target function, and in less than a second of running this code with python eval_harness.py, it finds a crashing input that causes a divide-by-zero:
+I used some LLM-generated code as the target function, and in less than a second of running it finds an input that causes an uncaught divide-by-zero, as shown at the end of the output:

 === Uncaught Python exception: ===